CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

 version: "1.0"
 draft: true
 ---
 This quick start provides a quick and easy way to run your own Vagrant, libvirt, and KVM server.
-Provided are procedures on how to:
+Procedures are provided on how to:

 - Start a Golden Standard demo topology using a bash script
 - Start the blank Cumulus reference topology if you are looking to build configuration from scratch